 Cranberry sauce is a Thanksgiving staple, but if you're serving sauce from a can you're missing out.
+Delightful, colorful cranberry sauce can head in many different directions while brightening your Thanksgiving table.
 Here are a handful of delicious variations on this classic Thanksgiving dish.

 Topic: Organic Apples